My Religion (Keller book)

-Light in My Darkness is a book, originally published in 1927 as My Religion, written by Helen Keller when she was 47 years old.
-The book was written as a tribute to Emanuel Swedenborg whom Helen regarded as "one of the noblest champions true Christianity has ever known".
-This book is regarded as Keller's spiritual autobiography in which she openly told that "the teachings of Emanuel Swedenborg have been my light, and a staff in my hand and by his vision splendid I am attended on my way".
+My Religion is a 1927 book by Helen Keller.
+It was written as a tribute to Emanuel Swedenborg, whom Keller called "one of the noblest champions true Christianity has ever known".
+The book is regarded as Keller's spiritual autobiography.
+In it, she writes, "the teachings of Emanuel Swedenborg have been my light, and a staff in my hand and by his vision splendid I am attended on my way".

 The original publication was loosely put together and hastily printed by Doubleday, Page & Company.
-Nevertheless, it sold well in 1927 and has remained in print ever since.
+Nevertheless, it sold well in 1927 and has remained in print since.
 In 1994, Ray Silverman, a Swedenborgian minister and literary scholar, thoroughly revised and edited My Religion, organizing the eight unwieldy sections of the first edition into twelve distinct chapters with subheadings to clarify their contents.
-Furthermore, important materials not present in the first edition were added to elucidate and expand the original text.
+Furthermore, important materials not present in the first edition were added to elucidate and expand the text.
 Other revisions included modernization of several words and phrases, substitution of inclusive language where appropriate, correction of spelling and typographical errors, alteration of punctuation to conform to modern standards, and emendation of a few historical inaccuracies.
 Extra paragraph breaks were added and a very few passages that distracted from the main messages were delicately pruned.